lf813/cecs-326-sp24-01-reading-02-processes-and-threads-lf813/README.md

 Answer the following questions from the chapter 2 reading from your text book.
 Be complete with your answers.
 You may work on these questions with one or two other partners, but *all* students must submit the document individually in their own repositories along with each student's name documented with the submission.

 1. Assume that you are trying to download a large 2-GB file from the Internet.
 The file is available from a set of mirror servers, each of which can deliver a subset of the file’s bytes; assume that a given request specifies the starting and ending bytes of the file.
 Explain how you might use threads to improve the download time.

+    With threads, it will be possible to have multiple processes to each download from a different mirror server, instead of waiting for a process to go one server at a time.
+This will speed up the download time.

 2. What is the biggest advantage of implementing threads in user space?
 What is the biggest disadvantage?

 3. Does Peterson’s solution to the mutual-exclusion problem shown in Fig. 2-24 of MOS4e work when process scheduling is preemptive?
 How about when it is nonpreemptive?